A Finite Expression Method for Solving High-Dimensional Committor Problems: Acknowledgement

 \section{Acknowledgement}

-H. Y. was partially supported by the US National Science Foundation under awards DMS-2244988, DMS-2206333, and the Office of Naval Research Award N00014-23-1-2007.
+We thank Dr. Luke Evans for providing us with the data for butane.
+H. Y. was partially supported by the US National Science Foundation under awards DMS-2244988, DMS-2206333, the Office of Naval Research Award N00014-23-1-2007, and the DARPA D24AP00325-00.
 M.C. was partially supported by AFOSR MURI grant FA9550-20-1-0397.
+Approved for public release; distribution is unlimited.